sumedhekaru/Analyzing-Neighborhoods/README.md

 have all my libraries are loaded at the top of the program.
 That way I know which modules I have used in this project.I have used the following libraries in this project.

-\begin{enumerate}
-\item BeautifulSoup - To scoop data from web
+1. BeautifulSoup - To scoop data from web
-\item Geocoders - To obtain the address of neighborhoods
+1. Geocoders - To obtain the address of neighborhoods
-\item Folium - To obtain the information of venues around specific point of interest
+1. Folium - To obtain the information of venues around specific point of interest
-\item pandas - To manage and manipulate data frames
+1. pandas - To manage and manipulate data frames
-\item requests - To download web pages
+1. requests - To download web pages
-\item numpy - To do various calculations
+1. numpy - To do various calculations
-\item matplotlib - To do various plotting applications
+1. matplotlib - To do various plotting applications
-\item json - To decode web request data
+1. json - To decode web request data
-\item sklearn - To do machine learning algorithms
+1. sklearn - To do machine learning algorithms
-\end{enumerate}
-\newpage

-\hypertarget{get-the-neighborhood-names}{%
-\subsection{Get the neighborhood
+## Get the neighborhood
-names}\label{get-the-neighborhood-names}}

 We are going to analyze neighborhoods of St.~Louis, Missouri.
 There could be multiple sources that I could get this information about